CarinaKr/Pathfinding-in-dynmic-3D-space/README.md

 Next to a written paper the thesis includes a project, where the game environment "Lost in Space" was developed and the pathfinding algorithms A*, ARA*, Theta*, D* Lite, and AD* have been implemented in an abstract test environment.
 For this project the game engine Unity 2018.2.10f1 has been used.

 The full project is included in the folder "LostInSpace", which after being downloaded can be opened as a Unity project.
 This Unity project includes three game scenes.
 The scene "LostInSpace" contains the game environment "Lost in Space", with its functionalities as described in the thesis.
 The scene "TestEnvironment" contains the abstract test environment with all implemented algorithms and was used for all testing and comparison of the algorithms throughout the thesis.
-As the implementation of the AI and the destination in "TestEnvironment" uses some classes from "Lost in Space", the third scene "Pathfinding" is provided, which is fully decoupled from "Lost in Space".
-For this last scene, also the Unity package "pathfindingAlgorithm" is provided.
+As the implementation of the AI and the destination in "TestEnvironment" uses some classes from "Lost In Space", the third scene "Pathfinding" is provided, which is fully decoupled from the game.
+Additionally, for a demonstration of only the pathfinding algorithms, without any of the game, the Unity package "pathfindingAlgorithms" is provided.